 Schemes may be interdependent and the order in which the schemes are run may make a difference in the model output.
-Reading the SDF(s) and defining the order of schemes for each suite happens at compile time.
+For the static build, reading the SDF(s) and defining the order of schemes for each suite happens at compile time.
+For the dynamic build, no SDF is used at compile time (Figure 4.1).
+Instead, at runtime the SDF is read and the order of schemes is determined.

 Some schemes require additional interstitial code that must be run before or after the scheme and cannot be part of the scheme itself.
 This can be due to dependencies on other schemes and/or the order of the schemes as determined in the SDF.

-Note that more than one SDF can be supplied at compile time, but only one can be used at runtime.
+Fig. 4.1: Schematic of the use of the SDF in dynamic and static builds.
+Note that, for the static build, more than one SDF can be supplied at compile time, but only one can be used at runtime.